gmelo21/College-Studies/README.md

 All files in here are studies done for college.
-They're organized by the year we had the subject (the first number) and then the subject name.
 The individual studies are in chronological order.